Plokie/Voxel_Miner/Scripts/README.txt

 	No arguments

 	Called when the player is fully loaded into the world (its safe to edit world data after this is called)

-"ChunkLoaded" :
-	3 Args:
-		cx, cy, cz - 3 int arguments of the chunk's index in chunk-based coordinates